ravasthi/dotfiles/README.md

 This dotfiles repo currently supports both bash and oh my zsh, with bash support being deprecated sometime in the near future.

-Some features of the `bashrc` may work only with bash version 4.2, which is not installed by default on the Mac.
+Some features of the `bashrc` may work only with bash version 4.2 and greater, which is not installed by default on the Mac.
 Consider using these steps to get it:

 * `brew install bash`
 * Add `/usr/local/bin/bash` to `/etc/shells`